Dallas Black Hawks: Origins and relocation to Dallas

 The Black Hawks team was originally based in St. Louis, Missouri, where it was known as the Braves from 1963 to 1967.

 However, the expansion of the National Hockey League into St. Louis resulted in the relocation of the team to Dallas for the 1967–68 season.
 The Black Hawks remained in Dallas until ceasing operations following the 1981–82 CHL season.
 During that time, they won four Adams Cup championships.

 While in St. Louis and Dallas, the team served as the primary minor league affiliate of the Chicago Black Hawks, using the same colors, uniform design and primary logo.
 The team continued working exclusively with the Chicago NHL franchise until 1976 when Chicago moved their prospects to Moncton, New Brunswick of the American Hockey League.
 From that time on, multiple NHL franchises supplied players to the Dallas organization.

 The Black Hawks and the Fort Worth Wings/Texans had a legendary rivalry as they competed in the CHL, complete with bench clearing brawls and fights in the stands, including a legendary 10-cent beer night near-riot in Fort Worth in 1978.
+The series was often called the "Turnpike Series".
 The Texans folded at the same time as Dallas, along with the Oklahoma City Stars, which precipitated the demise of the Central Hockey League two years later.